bfritscher/cours-ptw-slides/zero_to_hero_vuejs.md

 * Learn SPA with Vue.js
 * Learn by Example: Shopping List App
 * Only focus on frontent-app
-* With Api's and some cloud functions ("serverless")
+* With API's and some cloud functions ("serverless")

 ![](images/shop-mobile.png)<!-- .element: class="w-20" -->
 ![](images/shop-desktop.png)<!-- .element: class="w-60" -->